bmutev-gamedev/battletanks/README.md

 # Battle Tanks
 ---
 This repository houses my game project for a third person tank fighting game Battle Tanks.
 I started the creation of this game during my course at Udemy - "The Unreal Engine Developer Course - Learn C++ & Make Games", found [here](https://www.udemy.com/unrealcourse?couponCode=GitHubDiscount), led by Ben Tristem and Sam Pattuzzi.
+As of now this is not yet a full-fledged game.

 ## Technical information
 The game has been created with UnrealEngine 4.15.1 and VisualStudio 2015.
 It is written mainly in C++ but I also have taken advantage of the blueprint system for the UI and player movement controls mapping.